Total Nonstop Action Wrestling: Hulk Hogan and Eric Bischoff leadership, and financial troubles (2010–2016)

-On August 12, Billy Corgan became the promotion's new president, while Dixie Carter became chairwoman and chief strategy officer.
+It was reported near the beginning of 2016 that Aroluxe Marketing, a Brentwood, Tennessee–based marketing agency, had taken a stake in TNA at the start of 2016 in return for providing partial funding, as well as taking over TNA's production operations.
+It was reported in June 2016 that Smashing Pumpkins frontman Billy Corgan acquired a minority stake in TNA from Dixie Carter, but he had instead provided a loan to Carter.
+Then on August 12, Billy Corgan became the promotion's new president, while Carter transitioned from president to the company's new chairwoman and chief strategy officer.

-On October 13, Corgan sued TNA due to an unpaid debt which Corgan claimed TNA has defaulted on.
-The State of Tennessee has also put a lien on TNA for unpaid taxes.
+It was reported on September 16 by the New York Post that Canada's Fight Network, through its parent company, Anthem Sports & Entertainment Corporation, had taken a stake in TNA.
+On October 13, Corgan sued TNA due to unpaid debt which Corgan claimed TNA had defaulted on.
+The State of Tennessee also put a lien on TNA for unpaid taxes.
 Anthem Sports & Entertainment, parent company of Impact Wrestling's Canadian broadcaster, Fight Network, offered to help TNA and repay Corgan for the loans, while also offering additional financial assistance to TNA to help keep them from filing for bankruptcy.
 On October 31, Corgan lost his injunction that kept TNA from selling the company, but TNA was required to pay Corgan back by November 1.
 It was possible that one of the other minority owners could pay Corgan, effectively making them the majority owner of TNA.

-On November 3, the company revealed that Anthem Sports & Entertainment provided a credit facility to fund operations for TNA and that Corgan was no longer with the company as president.
+On November 3, the company revealed that Anthem Sports & Entertainment provided a credit facility to fund operations for TNA and that Corgan was removed as the promotion's president.
 However, Corgan himself stated that neither TNA nor Anthem Sports & Entertainment had yet repaid the $2.7 million debt that was owed to him by TNA and, as such, he was considering suing, as well as converting the debt into a 36 percent stake.
-As the result of a settlement between Corgan and TNA, Anthem Sports & Entertainment had acquired the loans Corgan made to Carter.
+As the result of a settlement between Corgan and TNA, Anthem Sports & Entertainment acquired the loans Corgan made to Carter in the process.